pharo-contributions/pharo-sound/README.md

 #### Repository packages

+##### portmidi

+This folder is the PortMidi C library repository.
+We added one example in this repository so that it is easier to use.

+##### portmidiBuild

+This folder contains the build of the PortMidi C library.
+It contains a reference file to the library that is important to be able to load the PortMidiDemo package in Pharo.

 ##### PortMidiDemo

 This package contains the source code we wrote for MIDI implementation in Pharo.
 There are several tags in this package :